Getting WebFinger to Play Nicely on Nginx

 The second thing that location block does is set a permissive CORS header, in keeping with the WebFinger spec (RFC 7033), specifically section 5 on CORS.
 That little header ensures the widest possible access to the file, including from client-side JavaScript.

-To test things out, I made this little call to curl
+To test things out, I made this little call to curl—here showing only the

 $ curl -v https://stolley.dev/.well-known/webfinger